-It is a brand new world – one where work-from-home and Zoom meetings have become commonplace, where private businesses are asking for medical information (like vaccination status), where DEI committees are becoming table stakes and where fear continues as stories from around the world paint a bleak picture of the pandemic’s relentless onslaught.
+As we head into the new year, a sense of normalcy is beginning to reign, at least here in Ontario.
+People are talking about returning to work and school, businesses are hiring again and international travel restrictions are easing.
+Beneath the surface, however, it is a brand new world – one where work-from-home and Zoom meetings will remain commonplace, where private businesses are asking for medical information (like vaccination status), where DEI committees are becoming table stakes and where fear continues as stories from around the world paint a bleak picture of the pandemic’s relentless onslaught.

-Here are the changes we are tracking in the ‘Next Normal’:
+Here are the changes we are tracking into the ‘Next Normal’:

 The online world has changed significantly; in just a few months, the already evident digital transformation was accelerated by 3-4 years (McKinsey).
 This transformation has provided marketers with unparalleled access to data about customers; but it also brings increased expectations for a seamless digital customer experience.
 Marketers are having to adapt the ways they orchestrate their campaigns and the way they use data.